GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Evaluation

 \subsubsection{Procedure}

 We conducted the study with participants one-on-one via Zoom.
-Before the study, each participant completed an intake form that included demographic questions and optional comments on learning GNNs.
-They also signed a consent form permitting the recording of their audio and screen.
 Each study began with a 5-minute introduction to \name\ and an overview of its key features.
 After the tutorial, participants freely explored \name\ in their own web browsers, following a think-aloud protocol.
 A manual outlining the main functions of \name\ was available for reference, and participants could ask questions at any time during the process.
 Each session concluded with a usability questionnaire, identical to the one used in CNNExplainer~\cite{wang2020cnnexp}, followed by a semi-structured interview.
 The sessions ranged in duration from 30 to 50 minutes, and each participant received a \$10 Amazon gift card.